Overall At-Risk Score: 50

-Found in most of the Eastern Hardwood Forests, in: Alabama, Arkansas, Connecticut, Delaware, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Mississippi, Missouri, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Vermont, Virginia, West Virginia, and Wisconsin.
+Found in most of the Eastern Hardwood Forests, including Alabama, Arkansas, Connecticut, Delaware, Georgia, Illinois, Indiana, Iowa, Kansas, Kentucky, Maryland, Massachusetts, Michigan, Mississippi, Missouri, New Jersey, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Tennessee, Vermont, Virginia, West Virginia, and Wisconsin.

-It’s also found in the southern area of the province of Ontario.
+It is also found in the southern area of the province of Ontario.

 Goldenseal lives in older stands of deciduous hardwood forests and requires an open understory and lots of leaf litter from trees overhead.
-It also requires part to full shade, and well-drained soil.
+It also requires part to full shade and well-drained soil.

 Ability to Withstand Disturbance and Over Harvest: